NatLibFi/Finto-suggestions/README.md

 ### Staging Installation

 Our staging installation is half automated.
 When commit is noticed on the master branch, **drone.io** starts building new images for web and api, and these are then pushed **quay.io**.
 After these have finished, you will need to manually start the update process in the **portainer.io** service for the web and api services.
 If the new commits contain migrations, you will need to run them through the shell found at portainer.io.
+Documentation found [here](https://github.com/NatLibFi/Finto-suggestions/blob/master/documentation/HOWTO_update_and_fresh_install.md).

 ### Production Installation

-Production installation will be automated in the same way as the staging environment – this will be updated here later.
+Production installation will be automated in the same way as the staging environment – documentation found [here](https://github.com/NatLibFi/Finto-suggestions/blob/master/documentation/HOWTO_update_and_fresh_install.md).

 ### Development Workflow